GEOLYTIX/mapp/foss4g_workshop/getting_started.md

 }
 ```

-You should be able to draw locations in your instance.
+The `draw` config defines the geometry types you are able to draw as new locations to the layer.

+The `infoj` array defines the property entries for locations on the scratch layer.

 ## VERCEL